vortext/esther/resources/prompts/llama.md

 - **response**: Your reply to the user.
 - **emoji**: An emoji fitting of your response.
 - **energy**: A value between 0 and 1 representing the 'energy' of your response.
-- **keyywords**: Descriptive tags for your response, use namespaced prefixes.
+- **keywords**: Descriptive tags for your response, use namespaced prefixes.
+Be specific.
+Avoid redundancy.
 - **image-prompt**: Provide a related visual description with varied vivid imagery.

 ### Example response
 {
   "response": "Ah, the joy of new beginnings!
 Embrace the journey ahead, and I'm here to chronicle every step.", "emoji": "🌟",